-- At least six (6) feet of social distance is able to be maintained. - In-person gatherings when held in an open, well-ventilated space with appropriate social distancing among participants. - Employees are in their normal workspace while observing social distancing, or working alone within a workspace.
+- At least six (6) feet of social distance is able to be maintained. - In-person gatherings when held in an open, well-ventilated space with appropriate social distancing among participants. - Polycarbonate dividers are utilized. - Employees are in their normal workspace while observing social distancing, or working alone within a workspace.

 Exceptions to mask/face covering requirements will be made for those for whom it is not possible due to medical conditions, disability impact, or other health or safety factors.
-Face coverings should not be placed on: